ssubedi09/Hateful-Memes-Classification/README.md

 arise from the interplay between the image and the caption.
-This project explores the classification of hateful memes us ing three different approaches: an image-based classifier, a text-based classifier, and a multimodal CLIP-based clas- sifier that integrates both image and text features through different fusion strategies—concatenation, ensemble, and self-attention—followed by a deep neural network classifier.
+This project explores the classification of hateful memes us ing three different approaches: an image-based classifier, a text-based classifier, and a multimodal CLIP-based classifier that integrates both image and text features through different fusion strategies—concatenation, ensemble, and self-attention—followed by a deep neural network classifier.
-The primary objective is to maximize the detection of hate ful memes while minimizing false positives on non-hateful content.
+The primary objective is to maximize the detection of hateful memes while minimizing false positives on non-hateful content.